 Alexandra Montgomery: Dr. Montgomery specializes in North America during the era of the American Revolution.
 She is particularly interested in imperial ideologies, Native American power, and attempts to manipulate demography in general and migration flows in particular for political purposes throughout the eighteenth century world.
-Her Ph.D. dissertation (University of Pennsylvania 2019) explores eighteenth-century colonization schemes in the far northeastern coast of North America, a region which is today Maine and the Canadian maritime provinces of New Brunswick, Nova Scotia, and PEI.
+Her Ph.D. dissertation (University of Pennsylvania 2019) explores eighteenth-century colonization schemes in the far northeastern coast of North America, a region which is today Maine and the Canadian maritime provinces of New Brunswick, Nova Scotia, and Prince Edward Island.

 Her master’s thesis (Dalhousie University 2012) explored New England family migration to Nova Scotia and attempts to transform the colony into a loyal Protestant bulwark in the years before the American Revolution.

 In addition to ITPS, Montgomery’s work has been supported by the University of Pennsylvania, the American Philosophical Society, the New York Public Library, the New England Regional Fellowship Consortium, the Massachusetts Historical Society, and the McNeil Center for Early American Studies.
+Dr. Montgomery is the Postdoctoral Fellow in the Digital History and Cartography of the American Revolutionary War, a joint position with the Leventhal Map & Education Center and the Fred W. Smith National Library for the Study of George Washington at Mount Vernon.